HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 (SLEEP CHART FOR PARENTS)

 Healthy sleep habits is very important for your child’s health Enough sleep during the day and at night is important and may have trouble, they find it hard to settle.
-Children and adolescence who do not get enough sleep have a higher risk of obesity, diabetes ,injury, poor mental health, and problems with attention and behavior.
+Children and adolescents who do not get enough sleep have a higher risk of obesity, diabetes, injury, poor mental health, and problems with attention and behavior.

 How much sleep does my child need?

-Every parent should know about the chart that clears every stage of child sleep needs.
-They need different amount of sleep.
-This chart is a general guide about 24 hours sleep and naps.
+Every parent should know about the chart that clarifies every stage of a child's sleep needs.
+They need a different amount of sleep.
+This chart is a general guide about 24 hours of sleep and naps.

-They need different amount of sleep.
-This chart is a general guide about 24 hours sleep and naps.
+They need a different amount of sleep.
+This chart is a general guide about 24 hours of sleep and naps.

 Infants